How to Revolutionize Your 2019 Resolutions: My Top 4 Tips

 LOTS of uncharted territory to say the least (and apparently lots of plant themes). 🙂

-Starting a new year is always exciting, but I’m especially looking forward to 2019 because the new seeds I planted during 2018 will start to coming to fruition (some quite literally).
+Starting a new year is always exciting, but I’m especially looking forward to 2019.
+I’m hoping some of the new seeds I planted during 2018 will start to coming to fruition (some quite literally!).

 Without getting too detailed, a few things in the works for this coming year include an online e-course and a small-scale herb garden & apothecary, all of which will allow me to support more people in fun new ways on their health journeys!